Spread the love

 What Is the 5 10 15 Bodyweight Workout?

 The 5 10 15 bodyweight workout consists of five exercises, each performed for 10 repetitions, followed by a 15-second rest.
 This routine enhances cardiovascular fitness and promotes fat loss.
 Additionally, it is adaptable to various fitness levels through modifications.
+For beginners, the 5 10 15 bodyweight workout is a great introduction to strength training and can help build a foundation for more advanced workouts.
+Some beginner bodyweight exercises that can be included in this routine include squats, push-ups, lunges, and plank holds.
+These exercises target major muscle groups and improve overall strength and endurance.

 What Is the Best Bodyweight Exercise Routine?